jyablonski/Predicting-All-NBA-Teams-using-KNN/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------
 ## 2020 Update

 I re-ran this same model using 2020 NBA All Star Break Data.
 I made a few tweaks like excluding BPM and VORP to avoid multi-colinearity, but overall the second run seems just as promising as the first (although the actual results aren't available yet).
-Below are my predicted top 15 list for who is going to make the All-NBA Team in the 2019-2020 NBA Season using the KNN Model.
+Below are my predicted top 15 list for who is going to make the All-NBA Team in the 2019-2020 NBA Season using the KNN Model (85.52% Accuracy).

 | Position      | 1st  Team     |   2nd Team    |   3rd  Team   |
 | ------------- | ------------- | ------------- | ------------- |